redox-os/rfcs/text/0000-userspace-signals.md

 Since the consumer half is exclusively owned by the thread, it can dynamically update the pending bits accordingly based on which nonmasked realtime signals are present in the queue.
-The kernel will set the pending bits as usual when sending realtime signals.
+The kernel will set the pending bits as usual when sending realtime signals, which for synchronization reasons, must be done _after_ the actual entry is enqueued.

 This iteration will likely be very quick, so long as the number of possible signals does not significantly increase.
 Should this become a performance issue, the queue array may be converted to a structure-of-arrays, where the signal numbers can be packed, and counted quickly using SIMD.
-POSIX only requires the implementation to provide 8 realtime signals, and the threading implementation requires two additional signals (cancelation and timer)
+POSIX only requires the implementation to provide 8 realtime signals, and the threading implementation requires two additional signals (cancellation and timer).

 ## raise

-Raise can be implemented entirely in userspace, by CASing the signal word, and checking whether the mask was unset exactly before the CAS.
+Raise will initially be implemented using a regular thread-specific kill syscall, but that should be possible to bypass.

-## sigprocmask
+## sigprocmask/pthread_sigmask

-Sigprocmask should modify each atomic subword sequentially, postponing (by setting the pending flag or requeueing realtime signals) if newly blocked, if possible.
-However, it should suffice to only guarantee the new procmask is used, after sigprocmask has returned, allowing signals to be delivered inside sigprocmask.

-Changing the sigprocmask should be done by CASing the atomic subword, retrying if the word is simultaneously modified (which is true if and only if new signals are generated).
-The mask is again calculated as the logical OR of the internal libc ignmask, and the internal libc procmask.
+Changing the signal mask (equivalently, the inverted allowset), is done fully in userspace.
+The inhibit bit is set, the allowsets for each group are atomically swapped while simultaneously reading the pending set, and there are pending unblocked signals, then at least one will be delivered before the *mask function returns.

+Since the allowset strictly is writable only by the target thread, it can be modified without necessitating a CAS loop, on x86 which supports XADD (atomic fetch_add).
+Specifically, swapping only the allowset is done using `word.fetch_add(new_allowset.wrapping_sub(old_allowset))`.

 ## sigaction

 Sigaction will be implemented entirely in libc.
-With signals disabled in the `sigaction` function itself, it can use regular mutex-based synchronization, including synchronization between `sigaction` and the signal trampoline running on other threads.
-Setting the action to SIG_IGN will modify the ignmask, and setting it to SIG_DFL will either modify the signal-is-stop bits or set it to a builtin default handler.
+With signals temporarily disabled in the `sigaction` function itself, it can use regular mutex-based synchronization, including synchronization between `sigaction` and the signal trampoline running on other threads.
+Setting the action to SIG_IGN will modify the ignmask and clear the allowset bit for the respective signal.
+Setting it to SIG_DFL will either modify the signal-is-stop bits for SIGTSTP/SIGTTIN/SIGTTOU, or set it to a builtin default handler.

-TODO: Synchronization?
-If signal A was SIG_DFL, and thread A queued signal A and then set the signal to "ignored", is the signal allowed to be ignored if it can be proved it was sent before the sigaction?
+POSIX allows the sigaction to change between the generation and delivery of a signal, allowing sigaction to be weakly ordered and only synchronize against the signal trampoline.
+(TODO: is this interpretation correct?)

 # sigwait, sigsuspend, etc

-TODO
+POSIX does not differentiate between accepting (i.e. `sigwait`ing) and delivering (i.e. trampoline runs) (TODO: correct?).
+Thus, it should be valid to implement these internally with a few additional checks in the trampoline.
+That said, these functions can probably avoid the trampoline entirely, by using the inhibit bit and simply catching `EINTR`.

 # Drawbacks
 [drawbacks]: #drawbacks

-This adds complexity, and partially blurs the line between userspace and kernel.
+This obviously adds complexity, and partially blurs the line between userspace and kernel.
 The TCB will also significantly grow in size, some of which also needs to store pthread information.
-However, from a microkernel perspecive, it would be useful to move as much of POSIX as possible to userspace.
+However, from a microkernel perspecive, it would be useful to move as much of POSIX logic as possible to userspace.
+It would also likely improve the performance of signals, even compared to existing monolithic kernels such as Linux.

+Since the sigaltstack logic is done in the trampolines, there's a large amount of assembly, but not significantly more than other libcs' signal trampolines on monolithic kernels.

 # Alternatives
 [alternatives]: #alternatives

-The obvious, and probably preferred short-term alternative, would be to implement signal handling in the kernel, with sigprocmask, sigaction, kill, and sigreturn syscalls.
+The kernel already has a basic signal implementation in the kernel.
+It would be possible to extend this to include realtime signals, sigwait/sigsuspend, and implement all the sigaction flags.
+However, this will severely limit the ability for relibc to quickly protect critical sections in async-signal-safe functions.

+Alternatively, it would be possible to only implement the logic behind the _inhibit_ bit.
+That said, this breaks down if larger critical sections are used, that may internally block.
+In those cases, sigprocmask would likely be used to disable all signals inside that section, which would suffer from the same base syscall latency (usually a few hundred cycles), and this needs to be called twice.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-## Multithreaded signal delivery

-TODO: How should multithreaded signal delivery work?
-It could be implemented by using a separate signal control region, global to the entire process, where the kernel delivery code checks its procmask first.
-Each TCB can have linked-list entries (64/128 entries * 64 bits, i.e. 512/1024 bytes, probably doubly-linked) to properly scale process-level signal delivery with the number of threads.

-In that case, there would be a slower sigprocmask (or rather, pthread_sigmask) that changes both its local procmask and the process-level procmask depending on the depth of the linked list of that signal, and a faster temporary sigprocmask.
-The temporary sigprocmask would be used only in libc-internal critical sections.

-## Partial sigprocmask handling

-Since 128-bit atomics cannot be guaranteed even on x86_64, libc must be able to detect if a signal occurs inside the sigprocmask setter itself.
-This is not unsolvable, but nontrivial.
-Two proposed solutions: (1) specify an instruction pointer range in which the kernel finishes the sigprocmask atomic write (holding the kill/sigqueue lock), or (2) specify a similar range or use a per-thread flag, where the userspace signal trampoline performs the same check, and then either postpones the signal if the sigprocmask would otherwise have blocked it, or reverts the procmask, delivers the signal, and then retries the procmask.

 ## Who should send the signals?